jvlad/UsabilityArticles.md/drafts/2-dimension-interaction elements on mobile web-page/Out/2-dimension-interaction elements on mobile web-page.md

 It looks very nice, doesn't it?
 Beautiful, bright, appealing.
 Do you want to have the one like that for your own mobile-banking experience.
 Well, probably, not.
 Why?

 Because it **interferes with page scrolling**.
-Very **annoying usability problem** since page scroll on the mobile phone is the first way you interact with the page in... well, hight percentage of cases.
-There are times when the scroll left to be the only way user interact with your web-page.
+It is very **annoying usability problem** since page scroll on the mobile phone is the first way users interact with the page in... well, hight percentage of cases.
+There are times when the scroll left to be the only way users interact with your web page.
 So, be careful to put any widgets that may need 2-dimensions scrolling, dragging, anything.
 Circle widget as you see is one of that kind of widgets.

 Please, be careful and **keep mobile experience** (especially – mobile web experience) simple.
 Please, **do it for the people you love** (most of the time) like your grannies, mother, children and all others.